locustio/locust/docs/writing-a-locustfile.rst

 =====================

 So far, we've only covered the task scheduling part of a User.
 In order to actually load test a system we need to make HTTP requests.
-To help us do this, the :py:class:`HttpLocust <locust.HttpUser>` class exists.
+To help us do this, the :py:class:`HttpUser <locust.HttpUser>` class exists.
 When using this class, each instance gets a :py:attr:`client <locust.User.client>` attribute which will be an instance of :py:attr:`HttpSession <locust.clients.HttpSession>` which can be used to make HTTP requests.